Representability of Flag Matroids: Introduction

 Flag matroids were first studied in the 1960s and 70s as sequences of strong maps in~\cite{higgs1968strong,kennedy1975majors,cheung1976combinatorial,kung1977core}.
 They have connections to the K-theory of flag varieties~\cite{cameron2017flag,dinu2021k,jarra2024flag} and have a rich interplay with other combinatorial structures~\cite{de2007natural,benedetti2024lattice,benedetti2019quotients,fujishige2022compression}. \emph{Gaussian elimination greedoids}, also called \emph{Gauss greedoids}, are a class of flag matroids that have been studied in the greedoid theory literature~\cite{greedoids} and were recently shown~\cite{grinberg2021greedoid,grinberga2020bhargava} to have relevance to Barghava's theory of P-orderings~\cite{bhargava1997p}.
 A matroid lift is a particular kind of flag matroid that is of fundamental importance in matroid theory itself~(see e.g.~\cite[Chapter~7]{oxley}) and has recently been used to study matroid representability~\cite{bernstein2024matroid} and rigidity theory~\cite{bernstein2022generic,clinch2021abstract}.

 The paper is organized as follows.
 Section~\ref{section: matroid background} covers the necessary matroid theory background.
 Section~\ref{section: flag matroids} begins with some background on flag matroids.
-We then provide a new cryptomorphic axiom system for flag matroids in Definition~\ref{defn: flag matroid cryptomorphism} that can be seen as a simultaneous generalization of the indpendent set, basis, and spanning set axioms of a matroid~(see Remark~\ref{remark: flag matroid axioms genearlize matroid axioms}).
+We then provide a new cryptomorphic axiom system for flag matroids in Definition~\ref{defn: flag matroid cryptomorphism} that can be seen as a simultaneous generalization of the independent set, basis, and spanning set axioms of a matroid~(see Remark~\ref{remark: flag matroid axioms genearlize matroid axioms}).
 We characterize the fields that each uniform flag matroid is representable over in Theorem~\ref{thm: uniform flag matroids representability}.
 We review minors and duality for flag matroids and describe how these concepts manifest in our new axiom system.
 It was shown in~\cite{kung1986strong} that to every flag matroid, one can associate a certain matroid called a \emph{major} that encodes the flag matroid in certain minors.
 We recall this theory of majors, and show in Theorems~\ref{thm: representable iff has representable major} and~\ref{thm: graphic iff major is} that a flag matroid is graphic/$\mathbb{K}$-representable if and only if it has a major which is as well.
-The main result of Section~\ref{section: representability} is Theorem~\ref{thm: full binary forbidden minors} which gives excluded minor characterizations of $\mathbb{F}_2$- and $\mathbb{F}_3$-representable full flag matroids.
+The main results of Section~\ref{section: representability} are Theorem~\ref{thm: full binary forbidden minors}, which gives excluded minor characterizations of $\mathbb{F}_2$- and $\mathbb{F}_3$-representable full flag matroids, and Theorem~\ref{thm: regular flag matroids forbidden minors}, which gives excluded minor characterizations of regular full flag matroids.